spuithori/svelte-ionic-app/README.md

 REPLS available - https://github.com/Tommertom/svelte-ionic-app/blob/master/REPLS.md
 These are Ionic 4 components only.

+# PWA Interface - easing the PWA work in your app
+To help you managing state of the service worker and the various events, a simple svelte store is provided for (`lib/pwa.ts`).
+This store wraps the various events of the service worker in a readable store and a number of derived stores so you can easily listen to various events.

+The following derived stores are implemented:
+- `needRefresh`:`boolean` telling you if there is an update available
+- `updateObject`:`undefined|UpdateObject`.
+When UpdateObject is provided, you can call its `updateSWObject()` method to update the app
+- `offlineReady`:`boolean` telling you all offline assets have been loaded
+- `registerError`:`any` - the error message when the registration of the service worker failed
+- `registration`:`undefined|ServiceWorkerRegistration` - the service worker registration object - when succesfull
+- `beforeInstallPrompt` - `undefined|BeforeInstallPromptEvent` - which you can use to fire the `.prompt()` method to invoke the install prompt.
+N.B. this needs to happen right after an userevent (like button press)!

+All these props are also available via the `pwaStatusStream` readable store.

 # How I got started with this rebuild: the basic steps performed
 In pseudo code - this is what I did